aws-samples/aws-hpc-recipes/recipes/pcs/nice_dcv/README.md

 ### Slurm commands fail with "Parsing error at unrecognized key" after installing Relion

-Spack's OpenMPI package may pull in an older Slurm version as a dependency.
-When you run `spack load openmpi`, the older Slurm binaries can override the PCS Slurm 25.11 binaries in your PATH.
+If you have Spack installed separately and load OpenMPI from Spack, it may pull in an older Slurm version that overrides the PCS Slurm 25.11 binaries in your PATH.
 Symptoms include errors like `_parse_next_key: Parsing error at unrecognized key: HashPlugin` or `Invalid DebugFlag: AuditRPCs`.

 Fix by ensuring the PCS Slurm path takes priority: